Erk-Vural/Web_Scraper_for_Website_Ranking/README.md

 # Web-Scraper
-A webb scrapper using Python and Flask
+A web scrapper using Python and Flask
+Rank websites based on similarity using keywords.
+Flask web app for UI.